-Community food programs, such as food banks, community meals, community gardens and kitchens provide short-term relief for those in need.
-Many also offer other supports and services.
+Food programs such as food banks, community fridges and community gardens may provide short-term relief for people experiencing food insecurity.
+Some of these programs also offer other supports and services.
 For information on programs and services in Hamilton, please refer to the Hamilton Food Access Guide.

 Other solutions are needed to tackle the root cause of food insecurity, which is lack of money to buy enough food.
 Policies, tax benefits, and programs that help people afford the costs of living are needed.
 These include:

 - social assistance programs that provide adequate benefits